About Us

 Kath Bailey

-Academic Panel Judge (Int).
-Virtuoso Trumpet, Professor of Brass at the Liszt Conservatorium.
+Academic Panel Judge.
+Virtuoso Trumpet, recording artist, Professor of brass at the Liszt Conservatorium.

 Christina Bass